 Growing up, movie night was a sacred tradition.
-We turned the lights down, popped two huge bowls of buttery popcorn, and got cozy on the couch...then debated which movie we would watch for so long that most of the popcorn was mostly gone by the time we decided.
+We turned the lights down, popped two huge bowls of buttery popcorn, and got cozy on the couch...then debated which movie we would watch for so long that most of the popcorn was demolished by the time we came to a consensus.

 Oftentimes, our indecisiveness meant we were overruled by my dad, who usually picked blockbuster action movies or old science fiction films—which was when I was first introduced to the kickassery of Sigourney Weaver in Alien.
 After seeing Ripley blast away aliens on-screen, I started to seek out more female-centric movies, and for me, that first taste of girl power in film sparked a feminist flame that’s still burning today.
 Thanks, Dad.

 If you’re raising up the next generation of Ripleys, here are a few of the top girl power movies to watch on your next family movie night.

 A seminal classic for all’90s gals, 10 Things I Hate About You features one of the most memorable movie feminists of all time: Kat Stratford.
 In the first few on-screen glimpses of Kat, we see her blasting music by Joan Jett (she really doesn’t give a damn about her reputation), dissing Hemingway (warranted), and reading The Bell Jar at home (authored by the queen of angst herself, Sylvia Plath).
 This movie inspired a whole generation of feminists and showed that there’s a lot more to life than finding love—and when you do find love, you don’t have to change yourself to make it work.